MartinX3-AdministrativeDevelopment/ServerContainerTemplate/base/further-steps/README.md

 #### Docker Compose

-Podman is compatible to it. use it only if you get problems with podman compose.
+Podman is compatible to it.
+Use it only if you get problems with podman compose.

 - [Installation](https://docs.docker.com/compose/)
 - [Installation Rootless (Security)](https://docs.docker.com/engine/security/rootless/)